 A designer, interior or landscape; maybe a poet.

 Learn More about Dr. Dwight Friesen:

-Dwight is uniquely aware of the challenges facing institutional systems, local church economic realities, and COVID-19 challenges, and is already observing signs of new post-Christendom ecclesial imagination emerging.
+Dwight listens for challenges facing institutional systems, local church economic realities, quests for liberation and equity, pandemic challenges, etc., curious to discover how emerging challenges might be a kind of invitation from the Spirit to discover new ways to love God by loving our neighbors and ourselves.
 Dwight’s love of the Triune God compels his service of Christ’s church… in all its forms.

 Dwight has authored, co-authored, or contributed to numerous books including: